linuxdeepin/deepin-manual/manual/deepin-appstore/en_US/index.md

 # Deepin Store|../common/deepin-appstore.svg|

-## Overview|../common/icon_overview.svg|
+## Overview
-Deepin Store V4.0 is an application recreated by Deepin Technology Co., Ltd. with the integration of display, download, installation, commenting and rating.
+Deepin Store is an application recreated by Deepin Technology Co., Ltd. with the integration of display, download, installation, commenting and rating.
 Deepin Store elaborately screens and collects different types of applications for you.
 Each application has been artificially installed and verified, you can enter the store to search popular applications with one-click download and automatic installation.

  ![1|maininterface](jpg/maininterface.jpg)

-## Basic Operations|../common/icon_basicoperation.svg|
+## Basic Operations

 ### Run Deepin Store
 You can run Deepin Store by executing one of the following operations: